pianonerd7/LegalSearchEngine/README.txt

 Allocation of work:
 A0163945W: Indexing
 A0118888J: tf-idf calculation with positional index and AND operator.
-A0146123R: Query expansion, update score by position and filed, clean-up and fix bugs.
+A0146123R: Query expansion, update score by position and field, clean-up and fix bugs.

 == Files included with this submission ==